flux-project/flux/README.md

    deploy/docker/docker_build_ros.sh
    ```

-1. copy and install the image on all nodes or your configured docker repository
+1. Deploy the image to all nodes or to your configured docker repository

 1. Build the base image for Kubernetes deployment
    ```bash